pointlet/pointlet/README.md

 I think that it's OK that you're late.
-It's perfectly fine that multiple people's time was wasted because you prioritized an unplanned meeting, leaving us unable to move forward.
+It's perfectly fine that multiple people's time was wasted because you prioritized an unscheduled meeting, leaving us unable to move forward.

 I believe it is necessary to delay the launch of the new feature because we don't have an icon for the new button in place.